 The European Lung Foundation Council is the main decision-making body of the charitable company.
-This is made up of five members of the European Respiratory Society and five other patient members.
+This is made up of five members of the European Respiratory Society and five patient members.
 Meetings of the Council are held a minimum of 3 times a year and decisions are made via majority vote.
 Members of the Council include the directors of the charitable company.
-The Director of the European Lung Foundation makes decisions about the everyday running of the charitable company based on a work plan and budget agreed annually with the European Lung Foundation Council.
+The Director of the European Lung Foundation makes decisions about the everyday running of the charitable company, based on a strategy defined every 3 years, and a work plan and budget agreed annually with the European Lung Foundation Council.
 The Director of the European Lung Foundation may from time to time consult with the European Lung Foundation Chair and Secretary (both of whom are directors) for approval on certain decisions.